szymonmaslowski/snippets/snippets/http1-vs-http2-vs-http2-push/README.md

 1. Navigate to [https://localhost:3000](https://localhost:3000) in your browser to access server you run.

-    > If you used `start:all` command all servers will start and will be accessible on ports [3000](https://localhost:3000), [3001](https://localhost:3001) and [3002](https://localhost:3002).
+    > If you used `start` or `start:all` commands all servers will start and will be accessible on ports [3000](https://localhost:3000), [3001](https://localhost:3001) and [3002](https://localhost:3002).

 1. Confirm the invalid certificate warning (servers use self signed certificate for the TLS connection).